r5valkyrie/docs/docs/mrvn-radiant.md

 The two axes displayed on the 2D Viewport are shown in the top left corner of the 2D Viewport.
 These axes can be quickly changed by pressing the Change Views button (Default: CTRL+ TAB).

 Basic navigation in the 2D Viewport work in the following ways:
+- Right click to open the Entity dropdown, from which you can insert Entities
 - Right click drag will pan the view around
 - Scroll down will Zoom Out
 - Scroll up will Zoom In AT THE CURSOR POSITION